mcb419/js/README.md

-# MCB 419 javascript files
+# MCB 419 javascript libraries

 If needed for your MCB 419 assignment or project, you can include the libraries listed below by adding them to your html header like this: